accountinglib/accountinglib/README.md

 * API integration support (swagger)
 * SQLite database
 * Java Swing GUI for creating and updating accounting data and reports.
+* Validation, generation and manipulation of domains specific to Norway and Norwegian citizens.

 ## Status